Associate in Science | SC Program: AS.1292

 Units 2

 This course is designed to summarize the basic principles of menu planning and layout for various food service operations.
 Topics included are pricing, nutrition, and types of menus.
-This course may be offered in a distance education format.

 Apply Now